 To assist in providing governments with support and technical knowledge on how to implement open data initiatives, the Open Data for Development Programme (OD4D) offers numerous resources and training programmes.
 The OD4D Anti-Corruption Open Up Guide , for example, showcases the use of open data to promote and enforce anti-corruption efforts.
-An example of OD4D use by countries is evident in Moldova.
-The AflaMD website outlines planned expenditures for all schools in Moldova, increasing transparency in public education spending and allowing citizens and NGOs to better understand and study the public spending on schools and educational resources by the Ministry of Education of Moldova.
+An example of how OD4D is used by individual countries is the public information database of Georgia Opendata.ge.
+The website provides a vast range of information from all public institutions in Georgia, including planned expenditures, bonuses and salaries of civil servants, increasing transparency in public activities and allowing citizens and non-governmental institutions (NGOs) to better understand and study the public spending by the Georgian authorities.

 Managing conflicts of interest